0ca6ra/SimpleApiForPly/README.md

 To use SAP you just need to create a class that implements the IPlyContentHandler and IPlyErrorHandler interfaces.

-Refer to the Example folder for an example of how to use SAP.
+Refer to the Example folder for guidance on how to use SAP.